Ekahau/khtf/README.md

 HistoryServiceFactoryKt.setDefaultHistoryServiceData(initialValue: "Monday")
 ModificationServiceFactoryKt.setDefaultModificationServiceData(mod1: "a", mod2: "b")

-//when any of the above services required,the will be initialized in correct order LibFCase().doSomething()
+//when any of the above services are required, they will be initialized in correct order LibFCase().doSomething()
 ```